The Wild Thornberrys Movie: Plot

-Following the eclipse, the Blackburns have survived the fall and are arrested by rangers.
-Eliza reconciles with Darwin and she reunites with her family, who decide not to send her back to boarding school since she saved the elephants.
-Boko returns to his village, keeping Debbie's watch as a memento.
-The lead elephant returns Eliza's medal to her and expresses her gratitude.
-The Thornberrys return to the Savannah, where Eliza reunites Tally with his family.
-Eliza tells Debbie she will turn into a baboon if she reveals Eliza's secret, much to her anger, and in the process frightens a group of baboons Nigel and Marianne are filming.
+Eliza reunites with her family, who decide not to send her back to boarding school, while Boko returns to his village, keeping Debbie's watch as a memento.
+The Thornberrys return to the savanna, where Eliza reunites Tally with his family.
+Debbie is angered when Eliza tells her that she will turn into a baboon if she reveals her secret, and in the process frightens a group of baboons Nigel and Marianne are filming.
 One of them activates the radio, which plays music that the Thornberrys and the baboons dance to.